 I've been trying to paint the cliffs on this stretch of the California coast for the past three years, ever since we took a vacation in Santa Barbara.
-I kept falling over when trying to balance all the things that compete for attention in the scene—it's so difficult to paint with the goal of trying to do "just enough".
-To make it even harder, I'd only taken photos with an old iPhone and the pictures are rather poor.
+I struggled to balance all the things that compete for attention in the scene—it's so difficult to paint with the goal of trying to do "just enough".
+To make it even harder, I'd only taken photos with an old iPhone and the pictures were rather poor.

-I arrived at this painting by way of elimination: I had first tried many other approaches that didn't work.
+I arrived at this painting after trying lots of other approaches that didn't work.
 To create this one, I reduced the number of values to about four.
 Then I left out an astounding amount of detail so that every element is now just a suggestion rather than an explicit rendering.
 I used a palette knife to paint the cliffs directly into the existing wet paint so that each block was done in a single stroke.